 And what a show it was.
 My mom was like the den mother back in the day; all the kids used to come to our house to hang out.
 Soon, the fellas we went to school with came around and reported that someone had backed a truck up to the local A&P Supermarket at the corner of Linden & Merrick, pulled the door off its hinges, and folks just helped themselves to the place.
 Mom told those fellas to stay away from that place, to either go home or stay on the block with us.
 But stay off the streets.
 Later on, we would hear on the news about the widespread looting and rioting during the 25 hours that the city was in the dark.
 The New York Times has a great article about the 1977 blackout, in contrast to the climate in the city at the time of Blackout of 2003 (click here for NY Times article).
 They pretty much got it spot on.

-I was a mother of my own when the 2003 blackout took place.
+I was a mother of two boys when the 2003 blackout took place.
 My older son was in college, my younger son in high school.
 I’d taken the day off from work for some doctor’s appointments in downtown Brooklyn, and had some down time before heading to Madison Square Garden to catch a home game for the New York Liberty.
 I’d gone to a local market for some lunch, and sat down to eat at Columbus Park over at Brooklyn Borough Hall.
 As I enjoyed my meal, I looked across that street at the subway entrance, and saw a mass of people pouring out of the subway entrance.
 At first, I thought that it was just another transit failure.
 Everybody said that the trains stopped running, but no one said why.
 I figured that whatever the problem was, it would be solved in time for me to head over to the Garden for the basketball game.

 It was over an hour before I found someone in the park with a portable radio, and found out the real reason for the transit shutdown.
 And I couldn’t believe my ears.
 I called the house to find out from the boys if this was true, and if they had power at home.
 They also told me that their dad, who lived in Shaker Heights, Ohio at the time, was also in the dark.
 I found that even harder to believe.